Events and webhooks

 Pattern Matches

-users.created Exact match only
+users.created exact match

-users.* Any event on the users resource
+users.* any event on one resource

-* Every event
+* every event

 Outbound webhooks